-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in New South Wales and the ACT for Law and Paralegal Studies.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Law and Paralegal Studies.

 Find your why

 Why study Law

 - We provide an integrated first-year curriculum and support program that was awarded the 2015 Office for Learning and Teaching (OLT) Citation for Outstanding Contributions to Student Learning.
 This prestigious national award recognises UOW Law’s premier first year experience and the tremendous collegial effort of the first year team to support our students.

 - We provide interactive seminars in small groups, facilitated by experienced and distinguished academics and legal practitioners.
 You will also benefit from the expertise of our Judge in Residence, the Hon.
 Terry Buddin S.C., former Justice of the Supreme Court of NSW.

 - Students have the flexibility to choose from a range of specialisations as well as a number of double degree options, so you can tailor your study experience and your career goals.

 - You will be recognised for admission as a lawyer in Australia, subject to completing state-approved Practical Legal Training.

 - We encourage you to take international study opportunities - the UOW Law School has several study abroad arrangements with other Law schools in Europe, North America and Asia where students can add a global perspective and knowledge of a new culture to their law qualification.

 Overview of careers